Complimentary Support listings

 The Breastfeeding Network (BFN) are an amazing charity.
 LATNEM supports all families, regardless of how they choose to feed their babies, but CHOICE is very important to us.
 A mum should not be told she cannot breastfeed her baby because she needs to medicate her mental health.

-Wendy, the pharmacist, at the BFN, is a specialist with her PHD in prescibing to lactating mums and has produced fabulous fact sheets with detailed information on safe medication choices for mum and baby.
-She will also answer questions through their facebook page here.
+The BFN have produced fabulous fact sheets with detailed information on safe medication choices for mum and baby.
+Their specially trained pharmacists will also answer questions through their facebook page here.

-Maternal Mental Health Scotland, including the Experts by Experience Reference Group, is a membership based Scottish Charity.
+Parent and Infant Mental Health Scotland – PIMHS – (formerly Maternal Mental Health Scotland) including the Experts by Experience Reference Group, is a membership based Scottish Charity.
 Their members range through professionals working in the perinatal mental health field, women with a lived experience of perinatal mental health issues and others with an interest in our work.
-MMHS looks to improve the provision of perinatal mental health services throughout Scotland for women, their partners and families.
+PIMHS looks to improve the provision of perinatal mental health services throughout Scotland for women, their partners and families.

-MMHS Change Agents use their lived experience to challenge the stigma around maternal mental ill health.
-MMHS change agents have a facebook page here.
+The PIMHS Change Agents use their lived experience to challenge the stigma around maternal mental ill health.
+PIMHS change agents have a facebook page here.

 The Birth Trauma Association (BTA) are a charity that supports women who suffer birth trauma – a shorthand term for post-traumatic stress disorder (PTSD) after birth.
 About 30,000 women a year, according to the most recent research, experience birth trauma in the UK.